As anything else, this is another personal decision to be discussed by the couple.

-There are many people who want to exclude children from their wedding receptions but lack the words to do so or they may feel worried to offend their guests.
+There are many people who want to exclude children from their wedding receptions but lack the words to do so or they may feel worried to offend their guests, or that their guests can not make it.
 With this in mind, let us consider some of the ways you can say "no to children" on the invitation without sounding rude.

 Subtle Ideas on how to word your invitations